 where $t$ denotes time, $\nu$ is a positive real number, and $n_{\nu}$ is a positive integer.
-The velocity components $(u, v)$ are given by the stream function $\psi$ in (\ref{eq:2DNS-velocity}), which is obtained by solving the Poisson equation (\ref{eq:2DNS-vorticity}) with the vorticity $\omega$.
-For the two-dimensional translation and rotation, the vorticity is regarded as scalar, whereas the velocity as vector.
-Note that large-scale flows in the ocean and atmosphere are described by similar equations\cite{Vallis2017} (i.e., quasi-geostrophic equations); the only difference is that the Poisson equation is three-dimensional and includes the altitude dimension.
+The stream function $\psi$ is derived by solving the Poisson equation (\ref{eq:2DNS-vorticity}) with the vorticity $\omega_z$, and the velocity components $(u, v)$ are obtained from $\psi$ in (\ref{eq:2DNS-velocity}).
+In two-dimensional Euclidean space, velocity $(u, v)$ is a vector field, while vorticity $\omega_z$ is a scalar field.
+In three dimensions, $\omega_z$ is the vertical ($z$) component of the vorticity vector, and the subscript $z$ denotes this fact.
+Note that large-scale flows in the ocean or atmosphere are described by similar equations,\cite{Vallis2017} i.e., quasi-geostrophic equations; the only difference is that the Poisson equation is three-dimensional and includes the depth or altitude dimension.

-The governing equations were numerically solved with the spectral method.
-We employed a software library for spectral calculations, called ISPACK\cite{ispack2015} coded with Fortran.
-The discrete Fourier transform was used in a periodic direction, while the discrete sine/cosine transform was used in a direction bounded by two walls.
-The fourth-order Runge-Kutta method was utilized for the time integration.
+The governing equations (\ref{eq:2DNS-whole}) were numerically solved with the spectral method and the fourth-order Runge-Kutta method.
+A software library, ISPACK,\cite{ispack2015} was employed to perform spectral calculations.
+A discrete Fourier transform was employed along a periodic direction, while a discrete sine/cosine transform was along a direction bounded by two walls.